WangXuhongCN/UnstableCV/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xuhong Wang is an assistant researcher at the Shanghai Artificial Intelligence Laboratory.
+His research interests include graph neural network, knowledge graph and dynamic graph learning.